dbpedia/virtuoso-sparql-endpoint-quickstart/README.md

 # Dockerized-DBpedia
-Creates and runs an Virtuoso Open Source instance preloaded with a Databus Collection and the VOS DBpedia Plugin installed.
+Creates and runs a Virtuoso Open Source instance preloaded with a Databus Collection and the VOS DBpedia Plugin installed.

 ## Usage